Landing gear: Retractable gear

-To decrease drag in flight undercarriages retract into the wings and/or fuselage with wheels flush with the surrounding surface or concealed behind flush-mounted doors; this is called retractable gear.
-If the wheels don't retract completely but protrude partially exposed to the airstream, it is called a semi-retractable gear.
+To decrease drag in flight, undercarriages retract into the wings and/or fuselage with wheels flush with the surrounding surface, or concealed behind flush-mounted doors; this is called retractable gear.
+If the wheels do not retract completely but protrude partially exposed to the airstream, it is called a semi-retractable gear.

 Most retractable gear is hydraulically operated, though some is electrically operated or even manually operated on very light aircraft.
 The landing gear is stowed in a compartment called a wheel well.

 Pilots confirming that their landing gear is down and locked refer to "three greens" or "three in the green.", a reference to the electrical indicator lights (or painted panels of mechanical indicator units) from the nosewheel/tailwheel and the two main gears.
 Blinking green lights or red lights indicate the gear is in transit and neither up and locked or down and locked.
 When the gear is fully stowed up with the up-locks secure, the lights often extinguish to follow the dark cockpit philosophy; some airplanes have gear up indicator lights.

 Redundant systems are used to operate the landing gear and redundant main gear legs may also be provided so the aircraft can be landed in a satisfactory manner in a range of failure scenarios.
 The Boeing 747 was given four separate and independent hydraulic systems (when previous airliners had two) and four main landing gear posts (when previous airliners had two).
 Safe landing would be possible if two main gear legs were torn off provided they were on opposite sides of the fuselage.
 In the case of power failure in a light aircraft, an emergency extension system is always available.
 This may be a manually operated crank or pump, or a mechanical free-fall mechanism which disengages the uplocks and allows the landing gear to fall under gravity.